Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Preliminaries

 Given 3D Gaussians $\mathcal{G}$ and a camera viewing transformation $W$, the covariance matrix in camera coordinates can be computed as $\Sigma' = J W \Sigma W^T J^T$, where $J$ is the Jacobian of the approximately-affine projective transformation.
-Given camera-aligned Gaussians, the pipeline executes a highly-efficient differentiable tile-based rasterization of Gaussians.
-Specifically, the image is divided into $16\times16$ tiles, and for each tile, all influencing Gaussians are depth-sorted and alpha-composited in the image plane.
-In contrast to volumetric rendering approaches~\cite{mildenhall2020nerf}, Gaussian Splatting is extremely efficient, and often renders over $100$ times faster than its volumetric counterpart.
+Given camera-aligned Gaussians, the pipeline executes an efficient differentiable tile-based rasterization -- the image is divided into tiles $16\times16$, and for each tile, the influencing Gaussians are sorted by depth and alpha-composited in the image plane.
+In contrast to volumetric rendering approaches~\cite{mildenhall2020nerf}, Gaussian Splatting is extremely efficient and often renders over $100$ times faster than its volumetric counterpart.